Hephzee001/Customer_Data_Documentation/README.md

 ### Exploratory Data Analysis
 ---
 This phase involves the exploration of Data to answer some questions about the Data such as;

  What is the summary of;
  - Region by Sum Revenue
+ - Subcription type by Sum of Revenue
+ - Customer by Sum of Revenue
+ - Total Sum of Revenue

+### Data Visualisation
+---
+The Data was visualized using Pivot Table, Doughnut Charts, Card, Pie Charts and Bar Chart.